 Emergency teams from The Donkey Sanctuary were dispatched after a disturbing call for help.
-In a remote corner of Brazil, 700 donkeys had been corralled into a pen together with no food and only a polluted water source to drink from.
+In a remote corner of Brazil, 700 donkeys had been corralled into a pen together with no food and only a stagnant water source to drink from.

 Police officers who investigated the scene reported that the donkeys were in a terrible condition, and many were suffering.
 Hundreds had already perished – their carcasses lay rotting in the pen where the other donkeys were still trying to desperately forage for food.